AmayaHena/LibParse/README.md

 I'll try to update often

-You can find documentation in Wiki section, on github repo
+You can find documentation in Wiki section, on github repo (Currently rewritting the doc)

 ## Utility